-Our measurement is the % of facilities, out of approximately 800 Coca-Cola system facilities, who meet the wastewater treatment criteria.
-Today, there are 4 facilities in areas of civil strife where we are currently unable to construct a wastewater treatment plant, 3 wastewater treatment plants that are under design and construction, and 2 that are in the planning phase.
-We are working with non-compliant plants to ensure they are able to align as local conditions allow and supporting their adoption of standards and upgrades their systems require.
-Having only 9 non-compliant plants is a considerable win for our system and for the environment.
-In terms of wastewater volume, 107 ML was fully treated and returned directly from our bottling plants, all over the world.
+Our measurement is the % of facilities, out of approximately 780 Coca-Cola system bottling facilities, who meet the wastewater treatment criteria.
+Today, there are 9 plants who do not fully meet the strict standards we put in place.
+There is 1 facility remaining in an area of civil strife where we are currently unable to construct a wastewater treatment plant, 6 facilities with plans for wastewater treatment plants that are under design and construction, and 2 that are negotiating for access to wastewater treatment.
+We are working with these non-compliant plants to ensure they are able to align as local conditions allow and supporting their adoption of standards and upgrades their systems require.
+In terms of wastewater volume, 114,185 megaliters were fully treated either on-site or by a third-party treatment facility and returned to environment safely.
 In many places, our wastewater treatment was one of the first and sometimes still one of few in a given country.